 Nairobi is home to one of the four main United Nations (UN) headquarters in the world.
 The UN Office in Nairobi (UNON) is the UN's headquarters for Africa and hosts several UN agencies and programs, including:

-2. United Nations Human Settlements Programme (UN-Habitat): UN-Habitat works to promote sustainable urbanization and improve the living conditions of people in cities and towns around the world.
+United Nations Human Settlements Programme (UN-Habitat): UN-Habitat works to promote sustainable urbanisation and improve the living conditions of people in cities and towns around the world.

 These are just a few of the UN agencies and programs that are based in Nairobi.
 The UNON also plays a key role in supporting peace and security initiatives in Africa, and it hosts several international conferences and events throughout the year.

-At Indy Escapes we are affiliated with a number of NGO's around the world.
+At Indy Escapes, we are affiliated with a number of NGO's around the world.
 In Kenya, we spend time at and support the Ruben Centre Nairobi and ERCN.
-Both are incredible initiatives that create opportunity and support for those who are living in these slums, and are without access to basic necessities.
+Both are incredible initiatives that create opportunity and support for those who are living in these slums and who do not have access to basic necessities.
 For more information on what we do, how you can help or to connect directly with the organisations, please see our Donating and Volunteering in Kenya Page.